rongallant/meta-collections/readme.txt

 === Meta Collections ===
 Contributors: bastiaaaan

-Tags: collection, collection management, post type, custom taxonomy, custom post type, register_post_type, custom fields, custom, taxonomy, edit screen, vimeo API, georeference
+Tags: collection, collection management, post type, custom taxonomy, custom post type, register_post_type, custom fields, custom, taxonomy, edit screen, vimeo API, georeference, open layer, google maps
 Requires at least: 3.0
 Tested up to: 3.8
 Version: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl.html
-Stable tag: 2.0
+Stable tag: 2.0.1
 Use Wordpress as a Collection Manager.
 Customize Wordpress' post edit screen by creating your own metadata schema's.

 == Description ==
 <h4>Meta Collections</h4>
 Meta Collections is developed to turn Wordpress into a Collection manager.
 Beside 'Posts' and 'Pages' you can add your own post type (a Collection e.g. 'Films').
 For that particular post type you can add you own Metadata schema.
-So for example, if you want a Dublin Core metadata schema you can.
+So for example, if you want a Dublin Core metadtata schema you can.
 That schema can be a mixture of system and custom fields or a completely customized metadataschema.
 On top of that you can intuitively compose the user interface for the post type by dragging and dropping metafields in the right places using neat metaboxes.